Eymric/pingcrm-react/onepilot-exam.md

 ### Improve the dashboard
 Usually in the CRM dashboard, we can see the metrics that matter most.
 It's also called KPI, in order to have a global vision of the application, or the performance of the company.
 We can also find shortcut tabs to the different services (Organizations, Reports, ...)

+### Reports page
+For the reports, it can be better if the user print a report or the list of all reports.
+Or import all reports by PDF or CSV.